Mina Loy: Children

 Loy had four children; her children by Haweis were Oda Janet Haweis (1903–1904), Joella Synara Haweis Levy Bayer (1907–2004) and John Giles Stephen Musgrove Haweis (1909–1923).
 Her only child with Cravan was Jemima Fabienne Cravan Benedict (1919–1997).
 Both Oda and John Giles died prematurely—Oda at the age of one year and John Giles at fourteen.

-Oda's birth took place on 27 May 1903, the labour of which is intimately related in the early poem "Parturition" (first published in The Trend 8:1, October 1914).
-One year later, two days after her first birthday, Oda died of meningitis and Loy was left completely bereft with grief over the loss.

 Giles, whose father Stephen Haweis picked him up from Florence in Loy's absence and took Giles without her consent to the Caribbean, died of a rare cancerous growth at the age of fourteen having never been reunited with his mother.
 According to Loy biographer Burke, the loss of Giles, following as it did upon the disappearance or death of Cravan, precipitated struggles with her mental health.
 As a result, Loy’s daughter Joella often had to care for her and prevent her from self-harming.